 Lifting weights can decrease the risk of chronic conditions such as high blood sugar levels, too much fat in the liver without alcohol use (nonalcoholic fatty liver disease), and weak bones.

-5. Do I need to go to a gym or own fancy equipment to start lifting?
+5. Do I need to go to a gym or own fancy equipment to start weight training?

 Nope!
-You can begin with simple bodyweight exercises at home like squatting without any gear!
+You can begin with simple bodyweight exercises at home like squatting without any gear, making it a great way to start weight training for beginners!

 6. How does weightlifting affect my muscle size?